 A white woman, Delphine, finds her way into the secret, magical, space.
-In his fear and confusion Willy Beau knocks Delphine out and, guilty about hitting her, retreats into a fantasy, in which he imagines himself as the tragic black jazz trumpeter, Buddy Bolden
+In his fear and her confusion, she faints, Willy Beau thinks he's killed her and, guilty, retreats to a fantasy where he imagines himself as the tragic black jazz trumpeter, Buddy Bolden.

-(Third musical fantasy):
+Third musical fantasy: